We crossed over deserts, meadows, mountains,

 We threw roads and rails, telegraphs, cities, skyscrapers,

-yet an audacious tower, at Babel, when, our history tells,
+even an audacious tower, at Babel, when, our history tells,

 You promptly restrained us.